Charge quantisation without compactness: the Higgs and Yukawa mechanisms from matter geometry

-However, a new geometry-first formulation has recently been proposed, in which symmetries are not postulated and principal fibre bundles are unnecessary \citep{Gomes_internal, Gomes_AB}.
-In the alternative formulation, the symmetry groups are only implicit: they arise as the automorphism groups of vector bundles.
-The geometry-first formulation is generally available as an alternative only for gauge groups that are linear, and for representations obtained from the fundamental representation (when it is unique) via tensor and direct products, symmetrisation, and other similar operations.
-Thus the geometry-first formulation demands an alignment between symmetry groups and structure of the vector spaces where matter resides that is not always guaranteed from the symmetry-first perspective, with its largely independent principal fibre bundles and representation spaces.
-(In Section \ref{sec:defense} I will have more to say about the restricted equivalence between geometry-first and symmetry-first formulations).
+But dispensed with it can be.
+A geometry-first formulation has recently been proposed in which symmetries are not postulated and principal fibre bundles are unnecessary (\citep{Gomes_internal, Gomes_AB}).
+Symmetry groups become implicit: they arise as automorphism groups of fundamental vector bundles.
+The formulation is available only for gauge groups that are linear, and for representations built from the fundamental representation via tensor products, symmetrisation, and the like.
+It therefore demands an alignment between symmetry and geometry that the symmetry-first picture does not guarantee.
+For the Standard Model, the geometry-first picture posits three fundamental vector bundles over spacetime.
+Matter fields are sections of tensor products of these bundles.

-Even in the cases that admit the two formulations as mathematically equivalent, the geometry-first formulation comes with a significantly different ontology: for the Standard Model of particle physics, it consists of three fundamental vector bundles over spacetime where the various matter fields reside (as sections of tensor products).